This chapter was revised by the author on July 22, 2020.

 Considerations on the etiology of Duane Syndrome

-Duane retraction syndrome is most likely a spectrum of mechanical, anatomical, and innervational disorders of the extraocular muscles.
+Duane retraction syndrome is most likely a spectrum of mechanical, anatomical, genetic, and innervational disorders of the extraocular muscles.

 Figure 5.
 The absent or deficient innervation of the lateral rectus by the VI nerve is replaced by an abnormal branch from the III nerve.

 The abnormalities seen in DRS are primarily related to this paradoxical innervation of the lateral rectus muscle.
-The multiple different clinical scenarios seen in these patients are determined by how much normal or abnormal innervation the lateral rectus receives and at what position of the horizontal movement of the eye the abnormal innervation is initiated.
+The multiple different clinical scenarios seen in these patients will be determined by how much normal or abnormal innervation the lateral rectus receives and at what position of the horizontal movement of the eye the abnormal innervation is initiated.

-Electromyographic studies in Duane syndrome
+Electromyographic Studies in Duane Syndrome

-Classifying Duane syndrome
+Classifying Duane Syndrome

 No single classification appears to be totally satisfactory for DRS.
 This syndrome presents with a wide spectrum of clinical findings, making classification difficult.
 A management-based classification should include not only the ocular duction deficits, but all the other diverse patterns present in this condition.